Security and Reliability are our Mission

 703-208-1119, Ext 101

 Allie provides support to the trust team to ensure smooth operations.
-She schedules appointments, types documents, organizes and hosts trust events, and helps prepare marketing materials for outreach events.
+She schedules appointments, types trust legal documents, organizes and hosts trust workshops, and helps prepare marketing materials for outreach events.
 She answers the phone and helps keep our clients up-to-date regarding our upcoming information sessions.
 She also assists with other office tasks to make sure the trust department runs efficiently to meet client needs.

 Allie attended the Woodrow Wilson - Wilson Workforce and Rehabilitation Center and got her certification for Administrative Assistant.